 - Give Yourself A Free Pass – In order to stick with your new eating routine, you need to make some comprises.
 I like to call this a ‘cheat day’ or maybe a ‘cheat meal’ that you have once per week.
 As an Irish American, I cannot completely cut out Guiness or Newcastle on Sundays.
 Football (soccer) games are popular in my house.
 So as opposed to avoiding my family on Sundays, I limit myself to one drink only.
 Other weeks, I may skip the soccer match and go out for a nice dinner and grab a desert without guilting myself into feeling sick.

 You might be surprised once you start reading and learning more about what you put into your body.
+You can also help eliminate brain fog and increase your focus with the right foods.
 We have had several readers report that they dropped meat altogether and did great with vegan diet weight loss programs.
 Remember, that each plan will need to evolve, be tailed to your individual needs to become the ideal program for you.